vishvAsa/kalpAntaram/kANe/v3/0/Chronological_Table.md

 Purāpas.
 788 A. D. - 820 A. D. - Saṅkarācārya, the great Advaita

 philosopher.
 800 A. D. - 850 A. D. - Viśvarūpa, com, of Yājñavalkyasmrti.
-900 A, D. - Medhatithi, com, of Manusmrti.
+900 A, D. - Medhātithi, com, of Manusmrti.
 900 A. D. -- 1100 A. D.---Pārthasarathimisra, author of Sastra

 dipika, Tantraratna, Nyāyaratnākara.
 966 A. D. - Utpala, com. of Bșhat-samhita and Bșhajjātaka.
 1000 A. D. --- 1055 A. D. — Dhāreśvara ( Bhoja ).
 1070 A. D. -- 1100 A. D. — Vijñāpeśvara, the author of the